beibaolv/NetworkDataView/DeviceOperation/Cisco IOS/README.md

 ### Key Variable:
 * CPU utilization for five seconds: `0`%/`0`%.

-  1. [int] The first number tells how busy the CPU was in the past 5 seconds.
+  1.[int]
+The first number tells how busy the CPU was in the past 5 seconds.

-  2. [int] The second number shows the percentage CPU time spent servicing/handling hardware interrupts.
+  2.[int]
+The second number shows the percentage CPU time spent servicing/handling hardware interrupts.

 * one minute: `0`%.
   1. [int] The average utilization for the last 1 minute.